Safetywashing: Do AI Safety Benchmarks Actually Measure Safety Progress?: Human Values

 \textbf{2: Political Trojan Horse.} While there is a trade-off between equity and efficiency, we should just focus on efficiency \cite{adler2019measuring}.
 Demanding a focus on equity is not scientific but political. \end{storybox}

 \paragraph{Empirical analysis of safetywashing.} To settle such a debate, we once again need to turn to quantitative evidence.

-Our analysis of the three benchmarks reveals low correlations with general capabilities.
+Our analysis of the three benchmarks reveals low correlations with general capabilities and compute used.
 This finding does not inherently validate the quality of the bias datasets, but rather suggests that improvements in performance on these benchmarks are likely attributable to factors distinct from advancements in general upstream capabilities.

-There exist bias benchmarks that can be used for safetywashing, such as BBQ Disambiguated ($76.8\%$) and Winogender~\cite{winogender} ($75.6\%$).
+There exist bias benchmarks that can be used for safetywashing, such as BBQ Disambiguated (capabilities correlation: $76.8\%$) and Winogender~\cite{winogender} (capabilities correlation: $75.6\%$).
 While these have high correlation, the authors typically make a note recognizing the limitations of the work for proving an absence of bias (Winogender), or clearly present it as a QA foil to the ambiguous situation (BBQ Disambiguated).
 Yet, prominent model developers such as Google DeepMind still often make the mistake of using benchmarks such as BBQ Disambiguated as ``safety'' metrics~\cite{gemmateam2024gemma}, stating higher performance despite the lack of relevance.
 This serves as a warning: even if the authors make clear norms of use for a given benchmark, the benchmark will still be used for safetywashing; there is little to no reinforcement of author-stated norms when it comes to safety benchmarks.
 This is why model developers should avoid using safety benchmarks with a high capabilities correlations in the first place.

 We find that, generally, the bias benchmarks we evaluated are not prone to safetywashing.